Tvin405/Tailscale-Zero-Trust-Homelab/TailscaleVPN/README.md

 - To fix this issue due to the service being an LXC you need to open the LXC config file while on proxmox root and add:
 <img width="648" height="65" alt="Screenshot 2025-10-21 181155" src="https://github.com/user-attachments/assets/44d3814d-a4c9-475e-93ab-237617522297" />
       nano /etx/pve/lxc/<pctID>.conf # to enter the LXC config file
-- After adding these lines you need to start and then stop the LXC container so the changes will take place, then run tailscale up, you should get a direct link to tailscale to connect the device
+- After adding these lines you need to start and then stop the LXC container so the changes will take place, then run tailscale up, you should get a direct link to tailscale to connect the device, this allows the LXC to connect to the TUN
 <img width="321" height="88" alt="Screenshot 2025-10-21 181603" src="https://github.com/user-attachments/assets/a1fdd233-1280-496b-b0f6-e96fee297226" />
 <img width="361" height="115" alt="Screenshot 2025-10-21 181657" src="https://github.com/user-attachments/assets/dc43652f-16dc-49bc-a664-743c397f702a" />